Looking for New Year’s resolutions to help bolster your productivity, increase cash flow, build your brand or improve business overall?

 6. Challenge Yourself More

-Invest in perpetual growth and challenge yourself to be better than you were last year.
+One great new year resolution idea for business owners is to invest in perpetual growth.
+Challenge yourself to be better than you were last year.
 Get out of your comfort zone.

 What might that mean?